dekuNukem/exixe/README.md

-# exixe: Low-cost miniature driver module for Nixie tubes
+# exixe: Low-cost miniature Nixie tube driver modules

 ![Alt text](https://i.imgur.com/JjhNDUQ.jpg)

 ![Alt text](https://i.imgur.com/I1maqhw.jpg)

-exixe is a driver module for IN-12 and IN-14 Nixie tubes, I developed them while building my own Nixie clock.
+exixe is a miniature driver module for IN-12 and IN-14 Nixie tubes.

+Instead of using obscure out-of-production driver chips, it uses a STM32 to handle digit display and dimming of all cathodes with hardware PWM.
+The module is controlled via standard SPI protocol, and has onboard RGB LED for backlight effects.

+exixe is cheap, small and modular for easy integration.
+And because each tube has its own driver, there is no need for multiplexing, reducing the power consumption, simplifying the circuit design, increases perceived tube brightness, and prolongs the tube life.

 ## Features

-Compared to the traditional approach, exixe board offers significant advantages:
+Compared to the traditional approach, exixe modules offers significant advantages:

 #### Small and modular
 * 2x4 cm (0.79x1.57 inches)